manoskout/Robotics_Project/README.md

 ## Scenario Description
 Our goal is to complete the following scenario:

 1. **Camera Calibration** is a first step for the fisheye camera which is integrated into Turtlebot3.
 The implementation uses the [camera_calibration](http://wiki.ros.org/camera_calibration) package from ROS.
 This package uses OpenCV camera calibration, fully described [here](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
 For this step, we only have to use the checkerboard to get all the related coefficients for the undistortion (Intrinsic Calibration).
-Then, using the undistorted image, we perform extrinsic calibration related to the ground-projection combined with image compensation for better quality of the projected image.
+Then, using the undistorted image, we perform extrinsic calibration related to the ground projection combined with image compensation for better quality of the projected image.

-2. **Lane detection** is a keystone for the robot in order to be able to move according to the lines.
+2. **Lane detection** is a keystone for the robot to be able to move according to the lines.
 In the race map that we used, the inner line is the yellow line and the outer line is the white one.
-To make the robot able to work we followed a "lane detection" calibration in which we set the most reliabe parameters of Hue Saturation and Value (HSV) to make the robot able to identify the `yellow` and `white` lines.
+To make the robot able to work we followed a "lane detection" calibration in which we set the most reliable parameters of Hue Saturation and Value (HSV) to make the robot able to identify the `yellow` and `white` lines.
 3. **Lane Following** is the last phase in which we implement the PD controller.
 The trajectory of the robot is performed according to both PD controller and the detected lane.
 <!-- 3. **Traffic Lights** is the last phase of the project.
 More specifically the turtlebot should be able to recognize 3 differert colors in order to get the right decision.
 Similarly, like the Lane Detection calibration, we adjust the aforementioned parameters for the `yellow`, `red` and `green` colours respectively. -->
 # Repository Content